daystephen/klog/README.md

 ## Have you got klogs on?

-klog - A simple distributed bug tracking system.
+klog - A simple distributed issue tracking system.

 ## About